QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 On a serious note though I have worked on various projects including Holy Unblocker.

-Overall though I mostly like to do fun projects in my free time.
+Overall though I like to do fun projects in my free time.